Security comes from being employable not employed.

-BIS helps employees in organizations experience how to cultivate meaning.
-That is, learn how to discover, acquire or enhance the experience of meaning in work.
-We are an experiential learning practice.
+BIS helps employees in organizations experience how to cultivate meaning for personal improvement.
+That is, learn how to discover, or enhance the experience of meaning in work.
+We are an experiential learning practice offering services for in -house or out-placement change.
 We design soft skills learning programs from a range of experiences, drawing significantly from Logotherapy and Existential Analysis that includes our leadership skills ladder in self awareness, self leadership, communication and relationship building, operational, strategy and business results.
 As spiritual persons, employees are not just reacting organisms in their work, but autonomous beings capable of actively shaping their lives at work.

 We use a four step process:

 - Assess – We meet with you or some of your colleagues, listen, hear and ask you to fill in a short but ‘meaningful’ survey.

 - Diagnose – We discern what we heard and consider what you scored.

 - Engage – We design engaging offerings with you.